SitePen/dstore/docs/Collection.md

 		var object = event.target;
 	});

+Trackable requires fetched data to determine the position of modified objects and can work with either full or partial data.
+We can do a `fetch()` or `forEach()` to access all the items in the filtered collection:

+	tracked.fetch();

+Or we can do a `fetchRange()` to make individual range requests for items in the collection:

+	tracked.fetchRange(0, 10);

-If you will be calling `fetchRange()`, to retrieve pages of data, that should be called on the tracked query.
-Tracked events, and their index position that they report will be based on the total collection tracked, and are not relative to the individual pages.
-Tracked events will also include a `totalLength` property indicating the total length of the collection.
+Trackable will keep track of each page of data, and send out notifications based on the data it has available, along with index information, indicating the new and old position of the object that was modified.
+Regardless of whether full or partial data is fetched, tracked events and the indices they report are relative to the entire collection, not relative to individual fetched ranges.
+Tracked events also include a `totalLength` property indicating the total length of the collection.

 ### Custom Querying